squid-cache/squid-cache.github.io/Features/IPv6.rst

 == How do I make squid use IPv6 to its helpers? == With squid external ACL helpers there are two new options '''ipv4''' and '''ipv6'''.
-By default to work with older setups, helpers are still connected over IPv4.
+Squid prefers to use unix pipes to helpers and these are ignored.
+But on some networks TCP sockets are required.
+To work with older setups, helpers are still connected over IPv4 by default.
 You can add '''ipv6''' option to use IPv6.
 {{{
 external_acl_type hi ipv6 %DST /etc/squid/hello_world.sh
 }}}